 - << Back to guides index

 SATURDAY: After exploring Istra, you would meet your home for a week in Pula.
 She is a luxury ketch called Free Wings.
 Spearheaded by Captain Igor, born and bred in Pula, he is the best person to have on board for exploring this area.
 His local knowledge is second to none and we guarantee your will enjoy every step of your journey.
 The rest of the crew, including a very talented chef, are also from Istra.
-Your first destination is Cres Island.
+Your first destination is Cres.
+Cres is the least visited of all Croatian islands.
+There are colonies of the Eurasian Griffon near Beli, to the north of the island.
+Conservation of the birds lies with the Eco Centar Caput Insulae.
+Cres also features one of the loveliest beaches in the area called Lubenice.
+A small village of a few houses sits on the top of the hill above the beach.

 SUNDAY: A morning swim at Sveti Ivan, a lovely beach at Lubenice.
 If you are in a nature lover category and would like a hiking trip, a short trip to Vransko Jezero can be arranged from here.
 After lunch, we head to Mali Losinj.
-The highlight here is Osor.
-Osor is a small port that sits between Cres Island and Losinj Island.
+Sailing south from Cres you pass Osor, a connection point between two islands - Cres and Losinj.
+Osor is quite unique, it is an open air museum with the sculptures from various artists on display around the port.
 A small bridge opens twice a day and it has become a tourist attraction.
 This is also the major route to sail from the northern part of Cres to Losinj.
-Osor is quite unique as well, it is an open air museum with the sculptures from various artists on display around the port.

 MONDAY: Losinj Island.
 It has two parts – Mali and Veli Losinj that are connected by a bridge at Privlaka.
 The island earned the name - the vitality island.
 It is one of the first islands in the Adriatic that has started promoting spas, alternative medicine and homeopathy due to over 1,200 aromatic plants that thrive on the island.
 The island offers a number of beautiful bays and great cycling trails.
 The best beach is Cikat bay – which translated to ‘wait’.